Energy transition in EU takes centre stage in quest for climate neutrality

 Who sets the targets?
 Expert Q&A on European energy and climate policy - Energy targets and climate policies in European countries have never been set at national level only.
 On a continent where small states share multiple borders, their energy systems are becoming increasingly interlinked, and thus national actions (or the lack thereof) have implications well beyond country borders.
 However, it can be difficult to understand the complicated interplay of decision-making among countries on the continent.
 Clean Energy Wire has asked experts to explain the key elements of European climate and energy policy for this Q&A – a well of information and interview contacts for journalists' research.

-Emission reduction panacea or recipe for trade war?
-The EU's carbon border tax debate - The European Union is inching towards introducing a carbon border tax, an instrument that has been hailed as a stimulus for climate action but also branded as a way to spark new trade disputes between the bloc and its trading partners.
+The EU’s Carbon Border Tax — panacea or recipe for trade war? - The European Union is inching towards introducing a carbon border tax, an instrument that has been hailed as a stimulus for climate action but also branded as a way to spark new trade disputes between the bloc and its trading partners.
 This factsheet explains the design options for a European carbon border levy, outlines the potential problems associated with this instrument and sums up the opinion of the stakeholders in and beyond Europe.

 What a higher EU 2030 climate target means for member states like Germany – EU leaders have proposed to increase the bloc’s 2030 greenhouse gas emissions reduction target to "at least 55 percent".
 The impact on member states will vary widely.
 While German industry warns that raising it according to the EU’s proposal would pose a great challenge, environmental organisations are calling for a higher target to meet the Paris climate agreement goals.
 Experts say that the Commission proposal would very likely require the bloc to phase out coal almost entirely by 2030.